ava-labs/awm-relayer/README.md

   `"account-private-key": string`

   - The hex-encoded private key to use for signing transactions on the destination Subnet.
 May be provided by the environment variable `ACCOUNT_PRIVATE_KEY`.
-Each `destination-subnet` may use a separate private key by appending the blockchain ID to the private key environment variable name, for example `ACCOUNT_PRIVATE_KEY_11111111111111111111111111111111LpoYY`
+Each `destination-subnet` may use a separate private key by appending the blockchain ID to the private key environment variable name, for example `ACCOUNT_PRIVATE_KEY_11111111111111111111111111111111LpoYY`.
+Only one of `account-private-key` or `kms-key-id` should be provided.

+  `"kms-key-id": string`

+  - The ID of the KMS key to use for signing transactions on the destination Subnet.
+May be provided by the environment variable `KMS_KEY_ID`.
+Only one of `account-private-key` or `kms-key-id` should be provided.
+If `kms-key-id` is provided, then `aws-region` is required.

+  `"aws-region": string`

+  - The AWS region in which the KMS key is located.
+May be provided by the environment variable `AWS_REGION`.
+Required if `kms-key-id` is provided.

 ## Architecture